OndrejValla/TALENTED-PEOPLE/README.md

 ### Requirements:

 1. Python3 to run application.
-2. Gitpod or another integrated development environment
+2. Gitpod or another integrated development environment.
 3. MongoDB Atlas account for the database development.
 4. PIP to install all application requirements.